marcojakob/code.makery.ch/collections/library/html-css-en-next.md

   active: en
 ---

-Wow, das ist schon eine rechte Leistung, wenn Sie bis hier durchgehalten und Ihr Portfolio-Projekt mit diesem Tutorial erstellt haben!

-In diesem letzten Teil zeige ich Ihnen Möglichkeiten auf, wie Sie Ihre Fähigkeiten als Webprogrammierer weiter entwickeln können.
+Wow, that's quite an achievement when you made it all the way through the tutorial and created your own portfolio project!

+I will show you some ways on how you can further develop your skills as a web programmer.

-## Mehr HTML & CSS
+## More HTML & CSS

-<a href="/library/more-html-css/de/" class="btn btn-warning"><i class="fa fa-hand-o-right"></i> Mehr HTML &amp; CSS Tutorial</a>
+<a href="/library/more-html-css/" class="btn btn-warning"><i class="fa fa-hand-o-right"></i> More HTML &amp; CSS Tutorial</a>

-Die Serie [Mehr HTML & CSS](/library/more-html-css/de/) ist eine Sammlung von Anleitungen zu verschiedenen Themen rund um HTML & CSS.

-Die Anleitungen bauen direkt auf den Kenntnissen aus diesem Tutorial auf.
-Es gibt dabei keine bestimmte Reihenfolge zwischen den einzelnen Teilen.
-Schauen Sie sich einfach die Themen an, welche Sie interessieren.
+The [More HTML & CSS](/library/more-html-css/) series is a collection of instructions on various topics related to HTML and CSS.
+Just look at the topics that you are interested in.

-## Webapplikationen mit Dart
+## Web Applications with Dart

-<a href="/library/hello-dart/de/" class="btn btn-warning"><i class="fa fa-hand-o-right"></i> Hello Dart: Einführung in die Programmierung</a>
+<a href="/library/hello-dart/" class="btn btn-warning"><i class="fa fa-hand-o-right"></i> Hello Dart: Introduction to Programming</a>

-Lernen Sie, dynamische Webapplikationen mit Dart zu entwickeln.
-[Hello Dart](/library/hello-dart/de/) bietet eine Einführung, die keine Programmierkenntnisse voraussetzt.

-## Mehr kommt bald...

-Bald werden weitere Anleitungen zur Programmierung veröffentlicht.
-Wenn Sie informiert werden möchten, schreiben Sie sich für den [Newsletter](https://tinyletter.com/codemakery) ein.
+Learn to program dynamic web applications in Dart.
+[Hello Dart](/library/hello-dart/) offers an introduction that does not require any experience in programming.